ArthurDuval/sudoku_solver/README.md

 ![Solving the Sudoku Puzzle](assets/screenshot1.png)

-The program progressively solves the Sudoku puzzle, showing updates with each step.
+The program progressively solves the Sudoku puzzle using a backtracking algorithm.
+The white characters represent the original numbers from the provided grid.
+The yellow numbers indicate the current value being tried by the solver.
+The red dots signify a deleted number, symbolizing a backtracking step where a previous guess was invalid.

 ### Sudoku Puzzle Solved